 The NIE indicates that 120 live sighting investigations have been conducted and none has generated any credible evidence of American POWs left in Vietnam.

-We confirmed this with U.S. officials who work with the refugee program.
-The Senate Select Committee report of 1993 suggests that, if efforts to achieve the fullest possible accounting of Vietnam-era POW/MIAs are to be effective and fair to the families, "they must go forward within the context of reality, not fiction."
+Finally, the Senate Select Committee report of 1993 suggests that, if efforts to achieve the fullest possible accounting of Vietnam-era POW/MIAs are to be effective and fair to the families, "they must go forward within the context of reality, not fiction."
 The reality is that there is no credible evidence that American POWs remained behind in 1973.
 The alleged holding back of POWs is not an appropriate example of Vietnam's lack of forthrightness on POW/MIA issues.